I start my workshop on scientific grant writing by asking audience if they think a grant proposal should be more like a magazine or a newspaper.

 If you know that your grant wants you to include the broader impacts, make it literally impossible for the reviewer to miss the broader impacts…

-My best suggestions for this:
+My best suggestions for this in scientific grant writing:

 - Make a specific subheading for that section